How Do Adventists Choose What to Eat?

 But aren’t food laws confined to the Old Testament?

-God says not to eat unclean animals because we would be at risk for health challenges.
-“These are the beasts which ye shall eat among all the beasts that are on the earth.
-Whatsoever parteth the hoof, and is cloven-footed, and cheweth the cud, among the beasts, that shall ye eat” (Lev 11:2, 3).
+God says not to eat unclean animals because we would be at risk for health challenges. “‘These are the animals which you may eat among all the animals that are on the earth: Among the animals, whatever divides the hoof, having cloven hooves and chewing the cud—that you may eat” (Lev 11:2-3, NKJV).

 Clean animals have both characteristics.
 A cloven hoof and chew the cud.
 Pigs (swine) have a cloven hoof but do not chew the cud.
 Pork includes any product from swine (porcine) animals.
 God declared them to be unclean and not to be eaten.